tommasoturchi/synergy/README.md

 ### Contributing Your Work

-Submissions should be minimum 5 pages long, following the [CEUR-WS instructions](https://ceur-ws.org/HOWTOSUBMIT.html) for single column papers.
+Submissions should be between 5 and 10 pages long, following the [CEUR-WS instructions](https://ceur-ws.org/HOWTOSUBMIT.html) for single column papers.
 Longer submissions may be considered, provided they remain within reasonable limits.
 Please note that submissions do not need to be anonymized.

 The deadline for submissions is *April 11, 2025* [AoE](https://time.is/Anywhere_on_Earth).
 Submission website: [Microsoft CMT](https://cmt3.research.microsoft.com/SYNERGY2025).